-- Student to write down everything during intervention, even the small important talk / tips
+- The student writes down everything during an intervention, even the small important talk/tips

-- Student to write summary of everything covered each day and tasks for next meeting
+- The student writes a summary of everything covered each day and tasks for the next meeting

-- Student to show the above to their parents / guardians
+- The student shows the above to their parents/guardians